tylermcgraw/Nand2Tetris/README.md

 ## Project 3

 Starting with a data flip flop chip, constructed a 1 bit register, 16 bit register, 16 byte through 32K byte RAM, and a program counter with increment, load, reset, and memory functionality.

+## Project 4

+Created 2 programs using the Hack assembly language: Mult multiplies two numbers and Fill colors the screen when a key is pressed and clears the screen when no key is pressed